 Utilizing telehealth for psychiatry and therapy visits means that you can maintain consistency in your treatment plan from anywhere, at anytime.

 Psychiatric and Therapy Telehealth Services Are Here To Stay

-Telehealth adoption increased rapidly worldwide in 2020, and telehealth is here to stay.
-Learn how Novum Psychiatry is treating patients remotely via telehealth during covid-19.
+Telehealth adoption increased rapidly worldwide between 2020 and 2021, and telehealth is here to stay.
+Learn how Novum Psychiatry is treating patients remotely via telehealth during Covid-19 and beyond.